Ash Grove High School

 Free Breakfast and Lunch Program for All Students

-The USDA program that serviced our summer school program has been extended until December 31st.
-So Ash Grove R-IV schools will be able to offer free breakfast and lunch to all students in our district schools.
-This includes students enrolled with us in virtual learning.
-If you are part of the virtual learning program and would like to receive the free breakfast and lunch meals, contact the high school office at 417-751-2330 to arrange pickup of the meals.
+The USDA program that serviced our summer school program has been extended until June 30, 2021.
+So Ash Grove R-IV schools will be able to offer free breakfast and lunch to all students in our district.
+This includes students enrolled with us in virtual learning and students who do not attend one of our school buildings.
+If you would like to receive free breakfast and lunch meals, you may pick up a week's worth of food on Mondays from 7am-9am at the south side entrance to the high school.
+If you have any questions, contact the high school office at 417-751-2330.

 Parent and Student Portal